The following features and concepts are key to understanding how the Frosmo Platform works.

 For more information about triggers, see Feature: Trigger.

-Data tracking is the automatic process of monitoring visitors on a site for specific actions and sending data about those actions to the Frosmo back end.
+Data tracking is the process of monitoring visitors on a site for specific actions and sending data about those actions to the Frosmo back end.
 The actions represent behavior relevant to the site's business, such as viewing a product or completing a purchase.
+Data tracking also involves collecting contextual data about visitors, such as their device type and geolocation.
 The Frosmo Platform uses the data for various operational purposes, mainly for generating performance statistics and running features that rely on the data.

 The platform collects some types of data automatically out of the box, while other types require a separate tracking setup.
 Product data and transactions represent the most important types of data to require a dedicated tracking setup on a site.

 You set up the necessary data tracking when you prepare a site for the platform.